thezhe/cics/README.md

 # cics

-Copy `cics` into a linux directory and start using container images as CLIs
+Use containers as CLIs in under 200 lines of POSIX shell code

 ## Versioning